Growing Vegetables in Straw Bales

 Two eggplants, nearing harvest.
 This is part of a trial in 2014, which was a big success.
 Neighboring containers beside the bale were not nearly as big and productive.

 You can find bales at garden centers.
 Wheat-straw bales are best, though other legumes, such as alfalfa and buckwheat, are reasonable substitutes.
-Avoid hay bales, which are often quite a bit cheaper, include dried grasses with lots of seeds.
-They break down too quickly and become weedy.
+Avoid hay bales, which are often quite a bit cheaper.
+They often include dried grasses with lots of seeds.
+In addition, they break down too quickly and become weedy.
 Pine straw does not work well either.
 It isn't absorbent and it composts too slowly.

 Where to put the bales